Theatre Music

 Tudor Ship weather vane on Liberty's roof top.

 John Lewis, born in 1836, was an apprentice to a draper in Wells, from where he moved to Bridgewater and then to Liverpool.
-Upon a sudden impulse he borrowed a sovereign from a Frenchman and came to London.
-John Lewis began working for Peter Robinson as a buyer, and was just turned 28 when he decided to lease a shop in Oxford Street, where he sold ribbons and haberdashery and by 1870, he expanded into linens.
+Upon a sudden impulse, he borrowed a sovereign from a Frenchman and came to London.
+John Lewis began working for Peter Robinson as a buyer and was just turned 28 when he decided to lease a shop in Oxford Street, where he sold ribbons and haberdashery and by 1870, he expanded into linens.
 He knew how to buy well and was scrupulously honest, quickly gaining a reputation for good value.
 Over the next 20 years, the shop grew considerably.
 First by leasing buildings in Hollies Street, and then by the acquisition of more shops in Oxford Street, and finally, in 1895, he purchase Cavendish Buildings.
 In 1905, he purchased the ailing Peter Jones of Sloane Square and put his son Spedan in charge.
-In 1928, at the age of 92, John Lewis died and, as his other son Oswald had withdrawn from the business in 1926, the management of both shops were ran entirely by Spedan Lewis.
+In 1928, at the age of 92, John Lewis died and, as his other son Oswald had withdrawn from the business in 1926, the management of both shops was run entirely by Spedan Lewis.
 Spedan Lewis believed that the profits from a company should be shared with the workers who had produced them.
 It was with this partnership of the workforce, that he had succeeded in making a success of Peter Jones.
 When he inherited the Oxford Street shop, he extended his scheme.
 He set up a structure whereby workers were Partners, and in 1929 the John Lewis Partnership was born.
-He extend the Oxford Street premises in 1928 taking over a property on the other side of Holles Street and connected it to the existing building by an underground tunnel.
+He extended the Oxford Street premises in 1928 taking over a property on the other side of Holles Street and connected it to the existing building by an underground tunnel.
 During the 1930s, the shop continued to flourish, but on Wednesday 18 September 1940, disaster struck.
 An oil bomb fell on the West House, and the fire, fanned by a strong wind, crossed to the East House.
 It took a day and a half to put the fire out, despite all the damage, the shop reopened for business within a few weeks.
 It was not until 1954 that any rebuilding took place and then it was decided to rebuild the premises onto one site.
-On 17 October 1960, the new John Lewis store in Oxford Street was officially opened, and looked from the outside much the same as it looks today.
+On 17 October 1960, the new John Lewis store in Oxford Street was officially opened and looked at the outside much the same as it looks today.

 Fortnum and Mason